 - conducts due diligence and analysis of I-9 issues in mergers, acquisitions, and other corporate transactions.

-Recognition by clients and peers: Marketa is recognized as a leading corporate immigration lawyer in the Chambers USA (National Band 1) and Chambers Global 2022 Immigration rankings, where clients said:
+Recognition by clients and peers: Marketa is recognized as one of the leading corporate immigration lawyers internationally in the Chambers USA (National Band 1) (2019–2023) and Chambers Global (Global Band 1) (2020–2024) Immigration rankings, where clients said:

 Past president of national immigration bar and policy advocate: Marketa is actively engaged in national and regional advocacy efforts to change our laws and regulations so that they better serve U.S. employers, foster economic growth, and promote fairness and justice in the immigration system.
 In June 2020, she completed a one-year term as elected national President of the American Immigration Lawyers Association (AILA).
 As such, Marketa testified at a hearing before the House Judiciary Immigration Subcommittee regarding business immigration processing delays at USCIS and founded AILA’s litigation department.
 Marketa also serves as a member of the U.S. Chamber of Commerce immigration policy committee.